Key Takeaway: Don’t cash out your value bets.

 Our resources were ploughed into trading at more events in-running and to develop more complex models to generate odds in-running, at an increasingly high rate.
 Generating these odds provided us with liquidity to the betting exchanges, and in turn generated a significant secondary revenue stream for us, in addition to providing these odds for our clients` sake.

 Creating Statistical Models for Sports

 The statistical odds compiling mostly consisted and originated from the counting of how often an event had happened previously.
-If we were compiling data from two football teams, we would for example look at how many times the home-team had won in their last 20 home-games, and how many times the away-team had won in their last 20 away-games.
+If we were compiling data from two football teams, we would look at how many times the home team had won in their last 20 home games, and how many times the away team had won in their last 20 away-games.

-Odds compiling used to be more focused on the bets on the punters, rather than the probability of the outcomes.
+Odds compiling used to be more focused on the bets of the punters, rather than the probability of the outcomes.
 To this date, this is the very difference between bookmaking and punting.
-The bookies` job is to understand where money will flow, as opposed to the punter, who has to understand the probability of outcomes and recognize value.
+The bookies` job is to understand where money will flow, as opposed to the punter, who has to understand the probability of outcomes and recognise value.